ndwarshuis/org-ml/README.md

 make benchmark
 ```

+## Deferred Properties

+### Overview

+Starting with org 9.7, `org-element`'s abstract syntax tree uses lazy evaluation
+for several text-heavy operations.
+Thus the tree that `org-ml` consumes may have
+unevaluated (aka "deferred") properties in it.
+For the most part, this will not
+affect user experience, but understanding this will help in optimizing
+performance, as preventing lazy properties from being unnecessarily resolved
+will lead to significant performance gains.

+As of version 9.7.9, the properties which are deferred are:
+* most properties in headlines (all except for :pre-blank and the properties in
+  `org-element--standard-properties`)
+* the :value property for code and verbatim nodes

+Since most of the deferred properties are in headlines, and because headlines
+are so prevalent, the remainder of this discussion will focus on headlines.

+Accessing any deferred property in a headline will trigger that property to be
+resolved, which is slow (as of 9.7.9 this often results in multiple properties
+being resolved at once due to the interconnected nature of how a headilne is
+parsed).
+In `org-ml` this means using `org-ml-get-property` or similar, as well
+as `org-ml-to-string` which necessarily needs to read all properties to create a
+string.
+Setting a property will resolve all properties, since (as noted above)
+many deferred headline properties depend on others.

+### Optimizations in org-ml

+With regard to buffer editing (ie `org-ml-update-X` functions) this also means
+that any operation that does *not* edit the headline itself can be much faster
+under this new lazy paradigm.
+Examples of this include updating CLOSED or
+SCHEDULED timestamps, editing the logbook, adding properties like Effort, or
+adding other contents between these and the next headline.
+Unlike previous
+versions of `org-ml` and `org` manipulating these would have involved parsing
+the headline, parsing the stuff inside the headline, editing the stuff inside
+the headline, then writing out a new headline.
+In 9.7, we can bypass most of the
+headline parsing in this situation.

+The functions to do this are `org-ml-update-supercontents` and
+`org-ml-update-supersection`.
+Both are only meant to edit the section underneath
+the headlines in the buffer, and will not touch the headline itself.
+This takes
+advantage of the new lazy evaluation system.
+These functions create an
+abstraction over the contents of the headline that can be manipulated in a sane
+way (see their docstrings for details).

+There is one important caveat; if one changes the whitespace immediately after
+the headline, this likely will change the :pre-blank property of the headline
+which will require the headline to be rewritten (and resolved) which negates
+this performance benefit.
+However, these functions are smart enough to figure
+out when :pre-blank is changed.

+### Other Considerations

+Because lazy evaluation defers parsing the buffer, this assumes that the buffer
+will not be edited in between the time the org-element syntax tree is created
+and accessing any deferred properties.
+By extension it assumes the buffer is not
+entirely destroyed (which is probably when dealing with temp buffers).

+If one expects that the buffer will not retain state prior to accessing deferred
+properties, use `org-element-properties-resolve` (which will resolve deferred
+properties in place) or either `org-element-copy` or `org-ml-copy` which will
+resolve deferred properties and copy the entire node (see more below).

+## Node Copying

+To maintain functional purity, all public-facing functions in `org-ml` that
+modify nodes should return a copy.
+This way, modifications to the returned node
+will not "go backward" to the original input node.

+However, making copies can be slow.
+It also might be unnecessary within a
+pipeline (usually with the threading macros `->` and `->>` from `dash.el`)
+since the intermediate values are not bound to any variable, which leaves no
+opportunity for accidental side-effect leakage.

+To solve this use-case, `org-ml` has the following specialized threading macros:

+- `org-ml->`
+- `org-ml->>`
+- `org-ml-->`
+- `org-ml-some->`
+- `org-ml-some->>`
+- `org-ml-some-->`

+These correspond to the sans-`org-ml` macros from `dash.el`

+The `org-ml` versions will set `org-ml-use-impure` to t, which will turn off all
+copying within the pipeline. (see `org-ml-copy` which is a thin wrapper around
+`org-element-copy` with this switch built-in).

+Note that the performance benefits of this are significant but modest (5-10%
+depending on the complexity of the operation), and this comes with a significant
+cost of reduced safety since it breaks the functional paradigm.
+Weight this
+accordingly.

 ## Memoization

+### Build Functions

+Node building (functions like `org-ml-build-*`) is a pure operation (ie the
+result only depends on the inputs).
+Furthermore, it is used in many places,
+including internally to `org-ml` itself.

+Therefore, memoizing these functions can produce significant performance gains.

+To turn this on globally, set `org-ml-memoize-builders` to `t`.
+This will
+memoize all leaf node builders by default (as it is assumed that any branch
+nodes will be sufficiently complicated that most will be unique and therefore
+miss the cache).
+For more fine-grained control over which nodes are memoized,
+see `org-ml-memoize-builder-types`.

+#### Shorthand Builders

+There is an analogous optimization for 'shorthand' builders (functions like
+`org-ml-build-*`) which use simplified inputs.
+These are controled by
+`org-ml-memoize-shorthand-builders` and
+`org-ml-memoize-shorthand-builder-types`.
+These will by default memoize all
+shorthand builders except those for item and headline, for similar reasons to
+above.

+### Match Patterns

 For all pattern-matching functions (eg `org-ml-match` and `org-ml-match-X`), the
 `PATTERN` parameter is processed into a lambda function which computationally